milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 According to Jekyll wiki,

 > "Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through [Markdown](http://daringfireball.net/projects/markdown/) (or [Textile](http://redcloth.org/textile)) and Liquid converters, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
-Jekyll also happens to be the engine behind [GitHub Pages](http://pages.github.com/), which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers **for free**."
+Jekyll also happens to be the engine behind [GitHub Pages](http://pages.github.com/), which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free."

 GitHub Pages uses the [following dependencies](//pages.github.com/versions/):